rcalixte/wayland-book/src/registry/binding.md

 The first message is identical to the one we've already dissected.
-The second one is an event from the server: object 2 (which the client assigned the `wl_registry` to in the first message) opcode 0 ("global"), with arguments 1, "wl_shm", and 1 - respectively the name, interface, and version of this global.
-The client responds by calling opcode 0 on object ID 2 (`wl_registry::bind`) and assigns object ID `3` to global name `1` - *binding* to the `wl_shm` global.
+The second one is an event from the server: object 2 (which the client assigned the `wl_registry` to in the first message) opcode 0 ("global"), with arguments 1, "wl_shm", and 1 &mdash; respectively the name, interface, and version of this global.
+The client responds by calling opcode 0 on object ID 2 (`wl_registry::bind`) and assigns object ID `3` to global name `1` &mdash; *binding* to the `wl_shm` global.
 Future events and requests for this object are defined by the `wl_shm` protocol, which you can find in `wayland.xml`.

-Once you've created this object, you can utilize its interface to accomplish various tasks - in the case of `wl_shm`, managing shared memory between the client and server.
+Once you've created this object, you can utilize its interface to accomplish various tasks &mdash; in the case of `wl_shm`, managing shared memory between the client and server.
 Most of the remainder of this book is devoted to explaining the usage of each of these globals.

 Armed with this information, we can write our first useful Wayland client: one which simply prints all of the globals available on the server.